4% Real Estate Commission Explained

 Typically, the total commission is split between the listing agent and the buyer’s agent.
 A 4% commission often means each agent earns 2%, though splits like 3% and 1% are also possible depending on the agreement.

-The National Association of Realtors (NAR) officially implemented major rule changes on August 17, 2024, following the terms of a nationwide settlement.[2]
+The National Association of Realtors (NAR) implemented major rule changes on August 17, 2024, reshaping how agents get paid and how buyers work with them.

 Agents might accept a 4% total commission rate for various reasons.